Flag raisings enhance public awareness of activities such as fundraising drives, multi-cultural events and national or independence days.

 It is not proper protocol to fly the Canadian flag on the same pole as any other flag.
 According to the federal Department of Canadian Heritage, the Canadian flag should always be flown on its own mast.
 It should not be subjected to indignity or displayed in a position inferior to any other flag.

 At Toronto City Hall, the Canadian flag flown is 7 ½ feet by 15 feet.
-On National Flag Day, Canada Day and other special celebratory occasions, the Canadian flag flown is 15 feet by 30 feet (weather depending).
+On National Flag of Canada Day, Canada Day and other special celebratory occasions, the Canadian flag flown is 15 feet by 30 feet (weather depending).
 Flags flown at City Facilities should be appropriately proportionate to the height of the flagpole.

 The location of the position of honour depends on the number of flags flown and the chosen configuration.